HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 The median Lighthouse accessibility score for the top 10 CMSs ranges between 76 and 91.
 Squarespace and Weebly have the highest scores of 91, while Tilda had the lowest accessibility scores.

-#### Best Practices
+#### Best practices

-The Lighthouse [best practices](https://web.dev/lighthouse-best-practices/) try to ensure that web pages are following best practices for the web, for a variety of different metrics, such as supporting HTTPS, no errors logged in the console, and more.
+The Lighthouse <a hreflang="en" href="https://web.dev/lighthouse-best-practices/">best practices</a> try to ensure that web pages are following best practices for the web, for a variety of different metrics, such as supporting HTTPS, no errors logged in the console, and more.

 {{ figure_markup(
   image="lighthouse-best-practices.png",